-As I hand out Post-it notes and pens, I ask, “What are the things you fear?
+As I hand out Post-it notes and pens (digital or IRL), I ask, “What are the things you fear?
 Where is trust at risk?
 Write them down…one per note.”

 I then give the team 7-10 minutes to silently brainstorm.
 When that timebox has been hit or the energy in the room has diminished, I have the team post their notes on the whiteboard in one of the four quadrants (many fears turn out to overlap quadrants, so they end up on the boundaries).

 During the process of posting, I encouraged folks to affinity group their notes.